andrey-leshenko/Narrower/README.md

 Narrower is a simple Chrome extension for dealing with annoyingly wide websites.
 To add margins to a page, click on the extension icon and drag the slider.

+You can install it from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/narrower/jfjaedekncgddegockpigkkpgkhaoljg).

 ## Examples

 Unstyled html pages often have very long lines that are hard to read.